frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1c/shooter/s3.webp" style="width:100%">
       <figcaption>3.
-Using a mate connector offset 1.375" from the Right plane as the sketch plane, sketch the side plate.
+Using a mate connector offset 1.375" from the layout sketch plane as the sketch plane, sketch the side plate.
 Use a circular pattern to sketch the #10-32 clearance holes around the shooter hood. </figcaption>
     </figure>
   </div>